Literal Idiomatic Translation

 Citing definitions of how ellipsis is used today in the English language is not much help in explaining how radically, in comparison, ellipsis was used in the Koiné Greek language about two thousand years ago.
 However, The Oxford English Grammar makes a good statement about the fundamental similarities of how ellipses were done in the biblical Koiné Greek and in English now.

 From my experience that statement is absolutely true.
-But here's a definition from the New Oxford American Dictionary:
+But here's a definition of ellipsis from the New Oxford American Dictionary:

 The definition of ellipsis from the New Oxford American Dictionary may be true for modern English, but it is absolutely wrong about how many of the ellipses were done in biblical Koiné Greek.
-What's wrong with that statement concerning the biblical writer's use of ellipsis is the part about the omitted words be superfluous, meaning unnecessary.
-Just the opposite is true of how the biblical writers used Koiné Greek most of the time.
-In their uses of ellipsis the omitted words were very often absolutely critical to the proper understanding of the meaning of a sentence.
-In many ellipses it is impossible to understand the meaning of a sentence until the correct word or words are discovered to fill in the blank, the word or words themselves being the crucial keys to keeping up with the writer's flows of thought.
+What's wrong with that statement concerning the biblical writer's use of ellipsis is the part about the omitted words being superfluous, meaning unnecessary.
+Just the opposite is true of how the biblical writers used ellipses Koiné Greek most of the time.
+In their uses of ellipses the omitted words were very often absolutely critical to the proper understanding of the meaning of a sentence.
+In many ellipses it is impossible to understand the meaning of a sentence until the correct word or words are discovered to fill in the blank, the word or words themselves being the crucial keys to keeping up with the writer's flows of thought and meaning.

-Now let's examine examples of the biblical writer's common uses of ellipsis.
+Now let's examine more examples of the biblical writer's common uses of ellipses.

 - Absolute Ellipses (AE)

-And so when Dr. Bullinger states and absolute ellipsis "...is the omission of words or terms which must be supplied only from the nature of the subject", what that means to me is an absolute ellipsis is the omission of words or terms which must be supplied from, and are implied from, only the situational contexts of a discrete topic or a unique event.
-This is the definition, and its wording and terms, which I'll use about absolute ellipsis.
+And so when Dr. Bullinger states an absolute ellipsis "...is the omission of words or terms which must be supplied only from the nature of the subject", it means to me that an absolute ellipsis is the omission of words or terms which must be supplied from, and are implied from, only the situational contexts of a discrete topic or a unique event.
+This is the definition along with its wording and terms, which I'll use to describe absolute ellipsis.

 For example in Mat.
 16:22: